 ADMIRAL NURSES - DEMENTIA UK

-The new Admiral Nurse Clinic provides specialist support for carers of people living with dementia.
+Eastbourne's Admiral Nurse Clinic provides specialist support for carers of people living with dementia.
 They are trained, developed and supported by Dementia UK and have the skills, knowledge and experience to talk about a wide range of dementia issues, amongst others:

 understanding the diagnosis plus practical tips and advice for caring for a loved one with dementia;